-You may have heard of “universal” or “pan-ethnic” or “expanded” carrier screening panels, which are newer screening panels that test for 80+ genetic diseases that could occur in infancy or childhood, if both parents are shown to be carriers of the same disease.
-These panels are different from those that only test for genetic mutations associated with diseases common in the Ashkenazi Jewish population.
-The expanded panels are available due to advances in genetic testing methods and technologies, which has made it easy to add more and more diseases to panels without an increase in cost.
+You may have heard of “universal” or “pan-ethnic” or “expanded” carrier screening panels, which are newer screening panels that test for 80+ genetic diseases that could could affect offspring, if both parents are shown to be carriers of the same disease.
+These panels are different from those that only test for genetic diseases common in the Jewish population.
+The expanded panels are available due to advances in genetic testing methods and technologies, which has made it easy to add more and more diseases to panels without a significant increase in cost.
 Because of this, and because one’s true ethnicity is not always 100% clear, these larger panels are gaining popularity.

 Is more really better?

 Because “knowledge is power,” if one is found to be a carrier, then having been screened for more diseases would be considered “better.”
 “Carrier couples” can use the information when considering various options for building a healthy family, and carriers could also tell their relatives of their results since they share genetic material.

 As with any screening test, a negative result on a broader screening does not fully eliminate the risk of having a child affected with one of the tested disorders, it only reduces the risk.
 Furthermore, expanded carrier screening does not cover all diseases that could affect offspring.
 Additional diseases (not covered on the panel) may run in the family, ultrasounds may suggest the presence of other diseases, and genomic (chromosomal) disorders will not be picked up by universal carrier screening.